Barrow-in-Furness railway station

-Barrow-in-Furness is a railway station on the Cumbrian Coast Line and Furness Line, 85+1/2 mi south-west of Carlisle and 34+3/4 mi north-west of Lancaster, in the town of Barrow-in-Furness, Cumbria.
+Barrow-in-Furness (formerly Barrow Pier, Barrow Strand and Barrow Central) is a railway station on the Cumbrian Coast Line and Furness Line, 85+1/2 mi south-west of Carlisle and 34+3/4 mi north-west of Lancaster, in the town of Barrow-in-Furness, Cumbria.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The present station was formerly known as Barrow Central, and at one time it was a terminus for British Rail long-distance or InterCity services.
 From October 1947 until May 1983 these included sleeper services to and from London Euston.
 A sleeper service in the London direction only was briefly reintroduced between May 1987 and May 1990.

 The original Barrow station of 1846 had been a wooden building at Rabbit Hill, near the site of the present St. George's Square.
 It was eventually replaced in 1863 by a new brick building close by, which had been designed by the Lancaster architect Edward Paley, and which latterly came to be known as Cambridge Hall.
 On 1 June 1882, the town's principal station was transferred to its present site below Abbey Road, following the construction of a new loop line.
 It had to be almost entirely rebuilt in the late 1950s, after World War II, having largely been destroyed by enemy bombing on 7 May 1941.

 From 1907 to 1941, the Furness Railway steam locomotive, Coppernob, was preserved in a special glass case outside the station.
 It was subsequently transferred away for additional security and is now in the National Railway Museum at York.